Selling knowledge graphs-The exciting journey towards the unknownSudhanwa Rajurkar

 This helps us create a data model, connections, entities, metadata with the long term intent, and also helps us deliver on near term expectations

-We then collaboratively choose few expectations (based on business importance) and create a short first release plan to deliver these expectations.
+We then collaboratively choose a few expectations (based on business importance) and create a short first release plan to deliver these expectations.

 The Secret Sauce – It may be sounding too simple, but it’s easier said than done.
 With the advent of new technology options for implementing Graph storages, Knowledge layers within the KGs have increased since last few years; but the secret sauce is actually in being able to formulate the KG solution to utilize the business data, model it into an interconnected graph that can yield unseen and unknown inferences to satisfy the given expectations.